 What if you haven’t started investing yet?

-Feel like you’re late to the investing game?
-Don’t sweat it.
-It’s never too late to get started, and there are plenty of options for 30- and 40-somethings exploring investments for the first time.
+Know that it’s not too late to start, and there are plenty of options for 30- and 40-somethings exploring investments for the first time.

-To get the ball rolling as a late bloomer, start investigating your retirement account options.
-The tax advantages of these accounts can’t be understated and can have a big impact on your retirement distributions.
+Take the first step and start investigating your retirement account options.
+The tax advantages of these accounts can’t be understated and can strongly affect your retirement distributions.
 Outside retirement accounts, explore budgeting apps to identify opportunities to cut costs and ramp up your savings.
 Determine your investment goals and devise a plan for what you have to do to reach them.
 You may find that you need to save more aggressively to meet these goals, but avoid putting off investing and take action to get where you financially want to be.

 4. Make sure your brokerage account still fits